 Ubud is the cultural heart of Bali Island in Indonesia.
-It is also a favorite destination for the travelers like me who like to soak in the culture.
+It is also a favorite destination for travelers like me who like to soak in the culture.
 Traditional Balinese architecture can be seen anywhere on the island.
 The statues of deities inhabit most spaces including the traffic circles.
 Rice terraces intersperse the villages.
 Evenings are meant for lovely performances that can leave you in awe.
 The markets are brimming with funky stuff – both new age and traditional crafts.
-Here are a few Things to do in Ubud, Bali, Indonesia.
+Here are a few Things to do during your visit.

 Things To Do In Ubud, Bali

 The Monkey Forest is full of, what else – Monkeys.
 You can see the monkey sculptures just outside the park.
 Walking in the Monkey forest can be both exciting and unnerving.
 If you have any food on you, it is a simple invitation to the inhabitants of this forest to come and take that food.
 They think this is a gift you have carried for them.
 Incidents of monkeys jumping on you or sitting on your shoulders are not uncommon.
 They probably assume you are a part of the forest.

 If, like me, you are scared of monkeys jumping on, hire a bike Taxi and ask them to take you around the monkey forest.
 You would see the beauty of the forest without the fear of monkeys.
 The forest is quite dense and green – hot & humid.
 If you plan to walk – carry water.
 If possible go for a morning walk.